-1 Alternative Performance Measure (APM).
+Alternative Performance Measure (APM).
 APMs are the board's preferred measures for the most meaningful information for shareholders.
 Total return figures include dividends paid at 31 January.
+Debt at mediature lug.

-Debt at market value.
+2 Debt at market value.

-Benchmark is the FTSE All-Share Index.
+3 Benchmark is the FTSE All-Share Index.
 See Glossary on page 117.